 - Any course cross-listed in a single discipline and in an interdisciplinary program will meet distribution in the single discipline.
 (Examples: a course cross-listed between Politics and International Relations meets distribution in Politics; one cross-listed between Asian Studies and History meets distribution in History.)

 - Some courses will be noted by an academic department as not meeting distribution, even though they may carry four credits in a discipline.
-These courses will include a special note in the catalogue, stating that they do not meet distribution.
+These courses will include a special note in the catalog, stating that they do not meet distribution.

 - Approved language courses may be used to meet either the language requirement or distribution; but the same course(s) may not meet both requirements.
 If a course has been used to satisfy the language requirement, it may not be used to meet distribution as well.
 A few courses meet distribution in more than one subdivision; no course may meet more than one requirement, but which one it meets is the student's choice.
 (However, courses meeting either language or distribution requirements may also meet the Multicultural Perspectives requirement.)